underdoggum/seir_penguin_project_1/readme.md

  #### Day 3:
  - Fully functioning modal implemented at end of the game, appending the "game over" notification and reset button
+ - Added a cheat code for Player 1 for those familiar with Konami gaming in the late 80's/90's
- - Cleaning up code as much as possible to simplify future devs reading this
+ - Cleaning up code to simplify future devs reading this

 ## Challenges
-#### I had trouble with...
 - Noticing code that needs improvement, then noticing something else that should be improved, etc etc ad naseum\
  The solution: make a quick, physical note of what needs improving, but don't lose your focus on the current problem at hand.